j0n0m/prometheus-session-exporter/README.md

 ## Usage

-You can go to your prometheus dashboard in the web browser and query num_sessions.
+You can go to your prometheus dashboard in the web browser and query sessions_num.
 If everything is set up correctly you should get the metrics.